 Blue group — STARTING WITH THE SAME SOUND, SPELLED DIFFERENTLY

-a word used to ask for the reason or purpose of something
+a word used to ask for the reason or explanation of something

 Word definitions